CraigStuntz/CraigStuntz.github.io/posts/2024-01-31-building-a-synthesizer-8.markdown

 ...or a piano, where the note spikes briefly to full volume and then fades, eventually to nothing, as you hold the key.
-If you release the key during the decay the volume will of course drop immediately to nothing:
+If you release the key during the decay the volume will immediately drop to nothing:

 <figure class="">
 <a href="/images/synth/VintageSynthPianoEnv.png">